Motorola T600 Waterproof Walkie Talkie Tested & Reviewed

 The answer is yes.
 Yes, you can.
 The Motorola T600 really is a waterproof walkie talkie.
 It has an IP67 rating, meaning it’s impervious to dust and tested to be waterproof down to 1 meter for at least 30 minutes.

-Motorola t600 floating in lake
+motorola t600 floating in lake

 The fact that it floats face up makes it easy to retrieve when dropped in the water.